Pancreas transplantation: Types

-Preservation until implantation

-Standard practice is to replace the donor's blood in the pancreatic tissue with an ice-cold organ storage in the solution, such as UW (Viaspan) or HTK until the allograft pancreatic tissue is implanted.

 Prognosis

 The prognosis after pancreas transplantation is very good.
 Over the recent years, long-term success has improved and risks have decreased.
 One year after transplantation more than 95% of all patients are still alive and 80–85% of all pancreases are still functional.
 After transplantation patients need lifelong immunosuppression.
 Immunosuppression increases the risk for a number of different kinds of infection and cancer.

 It is unclear if steroids, which are often used as immunosuppressant, can be replaced with something else.